kengoon/Automator/README.md

 # WELCOME TO AUTOMATOR BETA

-### This programm is able to create automations on your system.
+### This program is able to create automations on your system.
-### This programm is only an experimantal release; infact it works very well on Windows wether in linux did not works always correctly
+### WARNING: this program is only an experimantal release; infact it works very well on Windows wether in linux did not works always correctly

 ### Aviable languages:
   * Italian